Take precautions during holiday shindigs, health official warns | CBC News

 But Van Staalduinen said instead the BIA will "find other ways to celebrate with our internal team."

-That type of downsizing is in keeping with what some businesses are doing this year in light of the current tripledemic and the changes the pandemic has sparked in workplaces, he said.
+That type of downsizing is in keeping with what some businesses are doing this year in light of the current respiratory "tripledemic" and the changes the pandemic has sparked in workplaces, he said.

 "With more and more companies having people working from home, it's less the sense that everybody comes into the same space every year," he said.